cimryan/teslausb/headless-scripts/Readme.md

 This is the basic configuration, but it's helpful to just [look at the code itself](https://github.com/rtgoodwin/pi-gen/tree/teslausb-headless-image) and the Readme for Pi-gen which explains this all in much greater detail:

 1. Added SKIP and SKIP_IMAGES files to stage3, 4, and 5 (if present).
 We want to build the default image up to stage2, then add our own stage for tweaks we want.
 1. Added a `stage6` (or 7, just something beyond stage5).
-(There are stages 0-4 in the main repo by default, but may be a stage5 in some cases.
+(There are stages 0-4 in the main Raspbian pi-gen repo by default, but may be a stage5 in some cases.
 This will help keep a clean merge later.)
 1. Copy the prerun.sh from `stage2`.
 Be SURE to `chmod +x` it.
 1. Remove or rename the EXPORT_NOOBS files in all stages.
 We don't need a NOOBS image built.
 1. In `stage6`, create a `00-tweaks` folder, with a `00-patches` folder and patches inside.
 Currently patched: